arora13/nbaml/README.md

 - Scikit-learn for machine learning algorithms
 - FastAPI for web service framework
 - The basketball analytics community for feature engineering insights

----

-**Built with ❤️ for basketball analytics and machine learning enthusiasts**